Expert Ratings For Martin Marietta Materials | Benzinga

 |0

-According to 4 analyst offering 12-month price targets in the last 3 months, Martin Marietta Materials has an average price target of $432.5 with a high of $469.00 and a low of $391.00.
+In the last 3 months, 5 analysts have offered 12-month price targets for Martin Marietta Materials.
+The company has an average price target of $441.0 with a high of $475.00 and a low of $391.00.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.